Pyroluria – the Stress Disorder

-The research by William Walsh Phd suggests a strong genetic component to the condition.
-However, many people can experience a pyrrolle lab test elevation due to trauma and high stress even if there isn’t a genetic component, I see this in clinic often.
+The research by William Walsh PhD suggests a strong genetic component to the condition.
+However, many people can experience a pyrrole lab test elevation due to trauma and high stress, even if there isn’t a genetic component.
+I see this in the clinic often.

 Symptoms vary widely by individual and may include but are not limited to the following.
-The list below may give you an indication that you may have a Pyrrole disorder, however it is not a diagnosis for Pyroluria.
-For a correct diagnosis a urine lab test must be completed. (see below)
+The list below may indicate that you may have a Pyrrole disorder.
+However, it is not a diagnosis for Pyroluria.
+For a correct diagnosis, a urine lab test must be completed. (see below)

 Many people with Pyroluria report having these KEY symptoms their whole life, including childhood: